mceryak/seng201_gui_app/README.md

 To run:
   1. Download zip file
+  2. Make sure Java version is at least 10
-  2. go to project folder in command line and type: `java -jar 41786758_63909655_SpaceExplorer.jar`
+  3. go to project folder in command line and type: `java -jar 41786758_63909655_SpaceExplorer.jar`

 ## Rules
 1. Choose number of days to play for, size of your crew, name of your crew, name of your spacebus